 The following steps describe the algorithm used to choose the terms of the cluster.
-It is important to say that we repeat the algorithm both for the words of the title of a document and the words of the body of a document.
+The algorithm is repeated both for the words of the title of a document and the words of the body of a document.
 In this way, we can add specific title terms to the title of the query, and specific body terms to the description or narrative of a query.

-- 1. Get the cluster that contains the first ranked document in the original retrieval; let N the number of documents of the cluster, and n be the number of documents in which the word w appears. - 2.
+- 1. Get the cluster that contains the first ranked document in the original retrieval; let N be the number of documents of the cluster, and n be the number of documents in which the word w appears. - 2.
 Let the Cluster Frequency CF of w be equal to n, and let relative Cluster Frequency rCF be n/N. - 3.
-Calculate the weight of a each word as the product $(1 + log(CF)) \times (-log(rCF))$ . - 4.
+Calculate the weight of each word as the product $(1+log(CF))\times(-log(rCF))$ . - 4.
 At this point, cluster words according to their weights, that is to say create sets of words with the same weights and order these sets by decreasing order. - 5.
-Add the first set of terms to the query; continue to add set of words until the number of words that has been added exceed a predefined threshold.
+Add the first set of terms to the query; continue to add sets of words until the number of words that has been added exceeds a predefined threshold.